thedarksidepy/thedarksidepy.github.io/_posts/2023-10-24-choose-the-right-warehouse-size.md

 | 5XL            | 256             | 256  | 0.0711  |
 | 6XL            | 512             | 512  | 0.1422  |

-**Each node has 8 cores/threads**, irrespective of the cloud provider.
-Both the number of nodes and the cost **double** with each increase in warehouse size.
+Both compute capacity and cost double with each warehouse size.

-## Steps to effectively right-size the virtual warehouse:
+> All warehouses, regardless of size, are charged based on the amount of time they are running, whether actively processing queries or running idle.
+{: .prompt-warning }

+> Snowflake charges **a minimum of 60 seconds per query** on a running or resized warehouse.
+Even if a query runs for only a few seconds, the user will be charged for a full minute of usage.
+{: .prompt-warning }

+## How to Right-Size a Snowflake Warehouse

-### Start small and scale up as needed
+### Start Small and Scale Up as Needed
-Always begin with the smallest warehouse.
-Scale up if:
+Always begin with an X-Small warehouse and increase the size only when metrics justify it.

-- Queries queue frequently.
+Scale up if you notice:
+- Frequent query queuing

-- Execution times remain too long.
+- Long execution times

-- You see memory spill (data spilled to local or remote disk).
+- Memory spill to disk (local or remote)

-Scaling up makes sense only if the larger warehouse is at least twice as fast, since cost doubles each step.
-Choose the size that offers the best cost-to-performance ratio.
+Scaling up makes sense only if the larger warehouse provides at least 1.5x to 1.8x faster performance, since cost doubles with each step.
+Choose the size that offers the best cost-to-performance ratio rather than simply the fastest execution time.

-### Automate Warehouse Suspension and Resumption
+### Automate Suspension and Resumption

-By default, Snowflake suspends warehouses after 600 seconds of inactivity.
-Lowering this to 60 seconds often reduces cost, but consider the trade-off: suspending a warehouse clears its local cache.
-Therefore, if there are repeating queries that scan the same tables, setting the warehouse auto-suspend too small will lead to a drop in performance.
+Snowflake warehouses automatically suspend after a set period of inactivity (default: 600 seconds).
+Lowering this to 60 seconds can significantly reduce costs, but be mindful of the trade-off: suspending clears the local cache.
+If your workloads include repeated queries on the same data, a longer auto-suspend period may help preserve performance by keeping the cache warm.
+Finding the right balance is key.

-### Signs of Under- or Over-Provisioning
+### Watch for Under- or Over-Provisioning

-An under-provisioned Snowflake warehouse may not have sufficient resources to handle the workload, leading to sluggish query performance and potential bottlenecks.
-To identify under-provisioning, monitor performance indicators such as **query execution time**, **queue time**, and **the number of queued queries**.
+Under-provisioned warehouses struggle to handle workloads efficiently — queries queue, performance drops, and execution time increases.
+To identify under-provisioning, monitor performance indicators such as: **query execution time**, **queue time**, and **the number of queued queries**.
 If these metrics consistently show poor performance, increasing the warehouse size to allocate more resources may be necessary.

-An over-provisioned Snowflake warehouse may have more resources than required, resulting in unnecessary costs without providing any significant performance improvements.
-To identify over-provisioning, analyze the warehouse's resource utilization, such as **CPU** and **memory usage**.
+Over-provisioned warehouses waste resources and money without significant performance gains.
+To identify over-provisioning, analyze the **CPU** and **memory usage**.
 If these metrics consistently show low utilization, it may be more cost-effective to reduce the warehouse size.

+Scaling decisions should always be driven by data, not guesswork.

-### Monitor disk spillage
+### Monitor Disk Spillage
-It's crucial to monitor both local and remote disk spillage.
-In Snowflake, **when a warehouse cannot fit an operation in memory**, it starts spilling data first to the local disk of a warehouse node, and then to remote storage.
-This process, called disk spilling, leads to decreased performance and can be seen in the query profile as "Bytes spilled to local/remote storage."
-When the amount of spilled data is significant, it can cause noticeable degradation in warehouse performance.
+In Snowflake, when a warehouse cannot process operations fully in memory, it spills data to disk — first to local, then remote storage.
+This “spillage” degrades performance and appears in the query profile as “Bytes spilled to local/remote storage.”

-To decrease the impact of spilling, the following steps can be taken:
+To minimize the impact of spilling:

-- Increase the size of the warehouse, which provides more memory and local disk space.
+- Increase the warehouse size to provide more memory and local disk space.
-- Review the query for optimization, especially if it's a new query.
+- Review and optimize the query for better efficiency.
-- Reduce the amount of data processed, such as improving partition pruning or projecting only the needed columns.
+- Reduce the data processed (e.g., prune partitions, select fewer columns).
-- Decrease the number of parallel queries running in the warehouse.
+- Limit the number of parallel queries on the same warehouse.

-### Determine optimal costs and performance (find the sweet spot)

-To achieve the optimal balance between performance and cost, start with an X-Small warehouse and gradually scale up until the query duration stops halving.
-This indicates that the warehouse resources are fully utilized and helps you identify the sweet spot of maximum performance at the lowest cost.
+### Find the Sweet Spot: Performance vs. Cost
+Start small and scale up gradually.
+When you reach a point where doubling the warehouse size no longer halves query execution time, you’ve found your performance-cost sweet spot.
+This is where additional compute delivers diminishing returns.

-### Review Snowflake query history for errors
+### Review Query History
+Use Snowflake’s Query History to spot signs of resource pressure.

 Look out for error messages such as **"Warehouse full"** or **"Insufficient credit"**, which can indicate that the warehouse is unable to accommodate the query workload.
+Such alerts help pinpoint performance or budgeting issues early.

-### Summary
+## Summary
+To recap:

-1. Start with the smallest warehouse.
+1. Start with the smallest warehouse

-2. Scale up only when metrics show consistent queuing, long execution times, or memory spill.
+2. Scale up only when metrics demand it - consistent queuing, long execution times, or memory spill.

-3. A larger warehouse must deliver at least 2x speedup to justify its cost.
+3. A larger warehouse should deliver at least ~1.6× performance to justify its higher cost.

-4. Adjust auto-suspension to minimize idle charges, but balance against cache benefits.
+4. Fine-tune auto-suspend settings to balance cache efficiency and idle time.

-5. Monitor queue time, execution time, and spill metrics to guide decisions.
+5. Track queue times, execution duration, and disk spilling.

-6. Consider micropartition usage and concurrency patterns before resizing further.
+6. Keep an eye on utilization and query history to avoid over-provisioning.

-Right-sizing warehouses is an iterative process and requires monitoring and gradual adjustments.
+Right-sizing a Snowflake warehouse is an iterative process that requires testing, monitoring, and gradual adjustments.